BMCC’s Office of Accessibility

-Explore the CUNY-wide Accessibility for OER Guide, created by CUNY librarian Amy Wolfe, for detailed information about what makes materials in/accessible.
-This guide includes accessibility resources for navigating various platforms, as well as guidelines and resources for both creating accessible OER and evaluating the accessibility of open or zero-cost materials.
+Explore the CUNY-wide Accessibility Toolkit for Open Educational Resources (OER), created by CUNY librarian Amy Wolfe, for detailed information about what makes materials accessible or not.
+This toolkit includes accessibility resources for navigating various platforms, as well as guidelines and resources for both creating accessible OER and evaluating the accessibility of open or zero-cost materials.

 OER Course Redesign Workshop Materials

-- Screen Reader User’s Experience and MS Word (Video)
+- Screen Reader User’s Experience and MS Word [YouTube]

 “This video demonstrates the experience of a screen reader user who encounters an accessible Word document versus an inaccessible one.”

-- Accessibility + Universal Design for Learning (Powerpoint)
+- Accessibility + Universal Design for Learning [Google Slides]

-Powerpoint used in OER Course Redesign Workshop (January 2020) covering the legal obligation to make materials accessible, UDL, and use of MS Word’s Accessibility Checker.
+These slides give an overview of the legal obligation to make materials accessible, UDL, and the use of Microsoft Word’s Accessibility Checker.

-- Best Practices in Word Document Accessibility (Document)
+- Best Practices in Word Document Accessibility [Google Docs]

 - UDL on Campus: Universal Design for Higher Education

 This site provides information on applying the UDL framework in higher education.